mariusbegby/cadence-discord-bot/README.md

 </p>

 ## Core Features 🌟

 Cadence offers an enriching audio experience on Discord with features such as:

 -   High-quality music playback from [many supported sources](https://discord-player.js.org/guide/extractors/stream-sources) thanks to [discord-player](https://github.com/androz2091/discord-player).
 -   Slash commands, autocompleting search queries, select menus, buttons and more interactive features!
 -   Full queue management system to add, remove, skip or move tracks, view queue and history.
 -   Audio filters, shuffle mode, repeat track, queue or autoplay similar tracks!
+-   Localization with support for multiple languages both for Slash Commands and embed replies.
 -   Open-source codebase and community based development, open to feedback and improvements.
 -   No locked functionality, no premium tier, no ads; everything's free, always.

 <br>